adilkhr/my-ms3-project/README.md

 As a new user:

 * I am looking to understand what certain words/terms mean for the game

-* I want the site to be very easy to navigate aswell as being able to use it on other devices aswell
+* I want the site to be easy to navigate

+* I want the the site to be responsive and work on any device

-* I would like to be able to create account for the applicaiton to add new definitions
+* I want to be able to create an account for the applicaiton to add new definitions

 #### Existing User goals:

-* As a user, I want to be able to sign up to add new defintions for words for others to see and understand what it means
+* I want to be able to sign up to add new defintions for words for others to see and understand what it means

-* As a user, when signing up I would like to have a profile portal that is fully functional and working
+* I would like to have a profile portal that is fully functional and working

-* As a user, I want to be able to update defintions of words aswell having the option to delete
+* I want to be able to update defintions of words

+* I want to be able to delete words i have created

 #### Reasons for the website: